-All development lots shall be setback a minimum of 150 feet from the centerline of Boulder Creek or Coal Creek on both sides (300 feet total) or to the side of an adjacent street rightof-way if less than 150 feet.
-The 300 foot setback shall be located in a non-buildable tract. as of the date of adoption of this UDC.
+All development shall be setback a minimum of 150 feet from the centerline of Boulder Creek or Coal Creek on both sides (300 feet total) or to the side of an adjacent street right- of-way if less than 150 feet as of the date of adoption of this UDC.
 The owner shall create a tract over the setback area and dedicate said tract to the Town.